 Take a spin on the Cape Cod Rail Trail

 Feeling active?
 Take a spin on the Cape Cod Rail Trail!
 This 22-mile long paved, off-road pathway connects the towns of Dennis and Wellfleet via four other towns.
-On trail, you’ll traverse through quaint oceanside towns, state forest land, and of course, a few beaches.
+On this Cape Cod bike trail, you’ll traverse through quaint oceanside towns, state forest land, and of course, a few beaches.
 Since it’s a former railroad, the path stays flat and is an enjoyable ride for cyclists of any experience level.
 Bike rentals are available at shops all along the Cape, so strap on your helmet and get ready to ride.

 Play a round of minigolf

-Have a fun time in PTown
+Have fun in PTown

 Spend a classy day at the Chatham Bars Inn

 One of the classiest spots you’ll find on Cape Cod is the Chatham Bars Inn.
 This century-plus old resort boasts gorgeous rooms, gracious hospitality, farm-to-table dining, hydrangea-rich gardens, and beachfront cabanas.
 You don’t need to stay overnight to enjoy its ambience either.
 Book a table and enjoy a cocktail on the veranda or a meal at one of the property’s oceanview locations.